 There’s a lot going on at Christmas.
 For some people, it’s the worst time of the year, when they (or you) are forced to remember what’s been lost.
 For others, it’s the time they (or you) look forward to most, counting down from mid-October, soaking up the season, giving and getting and swinging and singing along to every carol.

 That’s not my holidays this year, but I’ve been there.
-I’ve had a string of about 10 months in which every birthday, anniversary, holiday and three-day weekend ended up spent in the hospital with a sick baby.
-I have friends who are living this dream right now, and it motivates me to pray for them when I read their latest crappy news and remember living in that tunnel.
+We lived through a string of about 10 months in which every birthday, anniversary, holiday and three-day weekend ended up spent in the hospital with a sick baby.
+I have friends who are living this bad dream right now, and it motivates me to pray for them when I read their latest crappy news and remember living in that tunnel.

 So now I’m going to throw a curveball: Don’t give in to cynicism.